xmonad/xmonad-testing/README.md

 file is compiled.
 Want to use [stack][]?
 How about [cabal][]?
 No problem!
 Here's what you do:

-  1. Set up a directory (or use `~/.xmonad`) where your source code can live.
+  1. Set up a directory (or use `~/.config/xmonad` or `~/.xmonad`) where your source code can live.
 Most build tools require that you also have a `*.cabal` file.
 If you need inspiration you can use the `xmonad-testing.cabal` file from this repository.

      Need a good default configuration file?
 Try `example-config.hs`.

-  2. Create an executable file named `~/.xmonad/build`.
+  2. Create an executable file named `build` in the directory you chose in step 1.
 Use your favorite scripting language or shell flavor to execute your preferred build tool.
 (Don't forget to `chmod +x`, it needs to be executable.)

      When called, the `build` script will be given a single command-line argument, the name of the output file it should